A sample CI/CD pipeline for Azure Automation account

-Continuing the topic of automation, PowerShell, and Azure DevOps, in this blog post, I would like to share some ideas on implementing continuous deployment for Azure Automation accounts.
-Despite some slowdown in service development, Azure Automation is still widely used in many environments to reduce toil and make engineers’ life a bit easier.
-It is a common tool for hybrid scenarios when some parts of your process automation are located on-premise or hosted by another cloud provider.
+Continuing the topic of automation, PowerShell, and Azure DevOps, I would like to share some ideas on implementing continuous deployment for Azure Automation accounts in this blog post.
+Despite some slowdown in service development, Azure Automation is still widely used in many environments to reduce toil and make engineers’ lives a bit easier.
+It is a standard tool for hybrid scenarios when some parts of your process automation are on-premise or hosted by another cloud provider.

 Before I dig into the technical stuff, let me explain what Azure Automation pitfalls forced me to write this article.